 The audience is sat on three sides, slightly raised from the main performance space which has a walkway sized shelf around it.
 "Please keep bags and feet behind the rail," those of us on the front row were instructed and yes at one point Harry Melling was lying at my feet.

 There are multiple entry points which the 'Brigade' made the most of.
 Actors often appearing behind the audience or sitting in a seat at the back.
 It can have quite a startling effect particularly when the filing cabinet 'bombs' start going off.
 It all adds to the atmosphere although I must admit that it felt just a little bit more rebellious watching it from a red velvet upholstered seat in a traditional theatre.

 Angry Brigade has arrived at the Bush with its playful provocativeness, its wit, humour and politics and I enjoyed it all over again.
-Click on the slide show to see all the production photos or head over to Flickr.
+To see all the production photos head over to Flickr.